-During the period, the Board comprised three executive and two non-executive directors.
-The two nonexecutive directors are considered independent directors.
+The Board comprises two executive and two non-executive directors, Clive Harrison having retired during the year.
+The two non-executive directors are considered independent directors.
 All directors submit themselves for re-election at least every three years.
-MHW Perrin, a non-executive director who has served on the Board for over nine years, submits himself for re-election each year.
+MHW Perrin, a non-executive director who has served on the Board in excess of nine years, submits himself for re-election each year.